-Being a 501(c)(3) non-profit organization, the Seaside Seabird Sanctuary relies on to operate and maintain its 1.5 acre facility.
-It is dedicated and passionate volunteers which allows Seaside to continue its important mission of rescuing and rehabilitating wild birds.
+Being a 501(c)(3) non-profit organization, the Seaside Seabird Sanctuary relies on our volunteers to operate and maintain its 1.5 acre facility.
+It is our dedicated and passionate volunteers which allow Seaside to continue its important mission of rescuing, rehabilitating, and releasing wild birds.

 Seaside needs volunteers to perform a wide verity of duties throughout the Sanctuary.
-Seaside especially relies on volunteers who possess particular trade skills such as electricians, plumbers, carpenters, etc.
+We especially relies on volunteers who possess particular trade skills such as electricians, plumbers, carpenters, etc.

 Rescue Team Volunteers are responsible for going offsite to rescue injured birds and transporting them back to the Sanctuary's hospital.
 This is an on call position where the volunteer would get a call from the Sanctuary after receiving a call over the Sanctuary's rescue hotline.
 Rescue volunteers can choose what geographical location they will cover, as well as what days and times they are available to be on call.